soccermatics/twelve-gpt-educational/model cards/model-card-personality-test.md

 ## Intended use

 The *primary use case* of this wordalisation is eductional.
 It shows how to convert a dataframe of personality test statistics about a person into a text about that person, which might be used by a recruiter.
 A *secondary use case* might be for users to understand more about the Big Five personality test.
-However, this version is not suitable for professional use, such as by a recruiter, primarily because it lacks the expertise of a licensed psychologist and also because its functionality is limited.
-Professional use is thus *out of scope*.
-Use of the chat for queires not relating to the data at hand is also *out of scope*.
+This version is not suitable for professional use, such as by a recruiter, because it was not built by qualitfied  psychologists nor has not been tested.
+However, the methods used here do have the potential to be adopted to a professional setting.
+The texts provided by the wordalisations do give a reasonable convincing description of the candidates.
+We thus discuss, in more detail below, the issues around potential professional applications.
+Use of the chat for queires not relating to the personality data at hand is *out of scope*.

 ## Factors